 Continuity and stability are sorely lacking in the way our local government operates today.
 Under an administrator, departmental supervisors would have one person to report issues to.
 Often a policy, already in place, could be referenced and the issue resolved on the spot.
 In cases where no policy exists, an administrator could research the issue and distribute information to board members who would then discuss it and make a decision in a public meeting.
 That process takes no authority away from elected officials.
 If anything it empowers them to be better policymakers.

-After reading through the materials available online, and in the text book I purchased from UNC SoG, I was curious about what other states have to say on the subject.
-Obviously every state is different, but at a base level all local governments exist for one purpose: to provide citizens with services that are more cheaper in bulk; things we all want or need such as police and fire protection, sanitation, water and sewer treatment or recreational opportunities
+After reading through the materials available online, and in the textbook I purchased from UNC SoG, I was curious about what other states have to say on the subject.
+Obviously, every state is different, but at a base level all local governments exist for one purpose: to provide citizens with services that are cheaper in bulk; things we all want or need such as police and fire protection, sanitation, water, and sewer treatment or recreational opportunities

 A case study from the University of Tennessee Municipal Technical Advisory Service (MTAS) made a very good case for employing qualified town administrators.
 According to MTAS, in municipalities without professional administrators governing boards often do not receive the full and accurate information needed for making informed decisions.

 Cities without professional administration also frequently lose considerable funds every year to neighboring local governments.
 “In one city, $350,000 was being lost annually, and the city could only recover lost revenue for the most recent 12 months.”
 Over several years that amounts to losses in the millions of dollars.

 A qualified town administrator will almost always save a municipality money in the long term.
 One administrator in Tennessee recovered $332,000 in local sales taxes that were wrongfully distributed to other jurisdictions.
 This added that much to city coffers every year going forward.
 Sounds like that administrator more than paid for themselves.